Master Git Rebase with Git Fork. Learn how to integrate changes seamlessly, rewrite history, and maintain a clean commit structure

 Sometimes, rebasing can result in conflicts.
 If this happens:

-1. Git Fork will notify you of any conflicts.
+Git Fork will notify you of any conflicts.

-you can also keep both changes, or manually define the desired changes directly in the output panel
+Click on merge ,so you can resolve conflicts by selecting which changes to keep. you can also keep both changes, or manually define the desired changes directly in the output panel

-3. Once resolved, click Continue rebase and continue the rebase process.
+Once resolved, click Continue rebase and continue the rebase process.

 Step 4: Finalize and Push Changes